HDF-NI/hdf5.node/readme.md

 ```

 Attributes can be attached to Groups by flush after the properties are added to javascript group instance.
 Prototype properties also get flushed.
-Because javscript has the ability to have property names with spaces are similar characters via [ '' ] this is matched to the h5's similar nature.
+Because javascript has the ability to have property names with spaces via [ '' ] these readily map to h5's similar nature.

 ```javascript
 var groupTargets=file.createGroup();